-If the vehicle is to be stored for several months:
+The following tasks must be carried out if the vehicle is to be stored for several months:

 - Wash and wax the vehicle.

 - Have the wax in the engine compartment and underbody checked.

 - Clean and preserve rubber seals.

-- Fill up fuel tank completely.

-- Change the engine oil. - Drain the washer fluid reservoir. - Check the coolant antifreeze and corrosion protection. - Adjust tyre pressure to the value specified for full load. - Park vehicle in a dry, well ventilated place.
+- Change engine oil.

+- Drain washer fluid reservoir.

+- Check coolant antifreeze.

+- Adjust tyre pressure to the value specified for full load.

+- Park vehicle in a dry, well ventilated place.
 Engage first or reverse gear.

-Prevent the vehicle from rolling. - Do not apply the parking brake. - Open the bonnet, close all doors and lock the vehicle. - Disconnect the clamp from the negative terminal of the vehicle battery.
+Prevent the vehicle from rolling.

+- Do not apply parking brake.

+- Open bonnet, close all doors and lock the vehicle.

+- Disconnect the clamp from the negative terminal of the vehicle battery.
 Beware that all systems are not functional, e.g. anti-theft alarm system.